willfolsom/react-and-spring-contacts-app/README.md

 Server is run directly from the `main` function in `ReactAndSpringDataRestApp.java`.

+**If you have any issues, please open an issue.** I run the `main` function directly through VS Code by right clicking the function and saying `Run Java`, and I have several Java related plugins.
+I do not use IntelliJ or another IDE.

 Data only persists for as long as the server is running.